ycpcs/cs101-fall2026/syllabus.md

 To receive credit for a lab, you must:

 * Get a sign-off for completing the lab's design artifact; make sure you have this at the beginning of class on the day we work on the lab
-* Get a sign-off on the completed program; full credit if you get this sign off by the end of the *next* week (after the day we work on the lab), 80% of full credit if you get the sign-off before the next exam, and **no credit** after the exam.
+* Get a sign-off on the completed program; full credit if you get this sign-off by the end of the *next* week (after the day we work on the lab), 80% of full credit if you get the sign-off before the next exam, and **no credit** after the exam.

 ### Attendance and participation

 **Do not miss class!**  If you do not attend class, show significant effort on the lab assignment by the end of the day, or if you are seen doing non-lab activities before finishing a lab, you will be considered absent.
 The first absence will result in a 1 percentage point deduction from your final grade.
-The total percentage point deduction for 2 or greater absences will be calculated using the following formula:
+The total percentage point deduction for 2 or more absences will be calculated using the following formula:

 > 2<sup>(<i>absences</i> - 1)</sup>